rvciosstudent/CIS2802013/Week 3 MyFaves Exercise/Homework.md

 See Screenshot of Making Localized: image://http://screencast.com/t/JMfaGsljCxOq

 - Open Page: Supporting Files/MyFavs-Info.plist
+- Edit by clicking the + symbol at top of list and adding "file icons"
-- Edit Page by clicking the + symbol twice next to add 2 new image names.
+- Click the + symbol twice next "file icons" to add item0, item1.
   (Images for icons need to be 72x72 iPad, 57x57 iPhone)
-- type in the name of the photos located in the supporting file
+- type in the name of the photos located in the supporting file in item0, item1

 13) Test in iPad and iPhone Simulator